zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 The library uses flyway migrations to set up its own database schema `nakadi_events`.

 ### Nakadi communication configuration

+By default, Nakadi-producer-spring-boot starter uses the Fahrschein library to submit its events.
+It needs some configuration to know how to do this – we describe three ways here (basically in order of ease of use):

+* Using existing Fahrschein setup
+* Letting this library set things up
+* Implement Nakadi communication yourself

+#### Using existing Fahrschein setup

+If you are already using the [Fahrschein library](https://github.com/zalando-nakadi/fahrschein) directly (e.g. for event consumption) and have already a configured `org.zalando.fahrschein.NakadiClient` object, just make sure it is available as a Spring bean.
+Nakadi-Producer-Spring-Boot-Starter will pick it up and use it directly.

+The configurations in the next section are then not needed at all.

+#### Letting this library set things up

+If you want Nakadi-Producer-Spring-Boot-Starter to configure the connection to Nakadi, you'll need to set some properties (and/or create beans).

 You must tell the library, where it can reach your Nakadi instance:
 ```yaml